Transforming Care: People with learning disabilities and autism

 There is also a Dynamic Support Register easy-read consent form

 Parents can refer their children, or the referrals can be made by your social worker, SEN Officer, school or health professional.
-Following completion of a Dynamic Support Register parental referral form, the team will seek information from professionals who know your child, with your permission.
+Following completion of a Parent's Dynamic Support Register referral form, the team will seek information from professionals who know your child, with your permission.

 Referrals and queries can be sent to the Dynamic Support Register Lead Stephanie.Earle@Walthamforest.gov.uk